 Generally, all economies are mixed economies combining varying degrees of market and command economy traits.
 For example, in the United States there are more market economy traits than in Western European countries.

-A mixed economy Typically contains a mix of economic systems, both private-owned and state-owned enterprises or combined elements of competing economic theories.
+A Typically contains a mix of economic systems, both private-owned and state-owned enterprises or combined elements of competing economic theories.

 Relevant aspects might include: various degrees of private economic freedom (including privately owned industry) intermingled with centralized economic planning (which may include intervention for environmentalism and social welfare, or state ownership of some of means of production).